Ever wanted to create a soundtrack? Like the idea of mixing audio? We provide some tips, principles and examples on how to get creative with sound.

 Waveform audio file format (.wav) is the standard filetype for digital audio.
 It is used for professional and archival purposes.
 Wave files are generally an uncompressed representation of the string of samples that make up a digital recording.

 Because they are generally uncompressed, wave files need to record every point of data in the file.
 Consequently, file sizes can be very large.
-A CD-quality 16-bit 44.1 kHz stereo recording takes up about 10 MB of file-space:
+A CD-quality 16-bit 44.1 kHz stereo recording takes up about 10 MB of file-space per minute:

 44100 samples x 16 bits of resolution x 2 channels